-Christie Brown, a Ghanaian fashion label has released its Autumn/Winter ’16 collection called Coup De Classe.
+Christie Brown, the designer based in Ghana has released its Autumn/Winter ’16 collection called Coup De Classe.

 The collection is a mix match of Ankara prints and contemporary design with a simply chic result.